mkgdev/hackbvp/README.md

 ### Toilet Locator
 This give the user the ability to locate toilets anywhere around on the map.
 Upto a certain radius it cna be seen if there is a toilet or not.
-This application can have multile uses.
+This application can have multile uses.The app can be used to loacte the need of a toilet hence supporting Swaach Bharat Mission.
 The government can see where there is a need of a toilet & take up necessary actions to eradicate the issue.
+The app enmarsk a circle of certain radius indicating need of toilet outside the circle.

 ### Technologies stack